Summerville High School: Baseball

 Summerville has won a total of five 4A baseball state championships.
 Their most recent championship was won in 2016.

 Swimming

-Summerville swimming has a total of 4 state championships, 2 girls (2000, 2001) and 2 boys (2003, 2004).
+Summerville swimming has a total of four team state championships: two girls in 2000 and 2001, and two boys in 2003 and 2004.

 Track and field

-In 2010, the girls' team was the 4A state runner-up team.
-In 2011, the Lady Green Wave won the state meet.
-In 1985, one student achieved All-American status.
-A world ranking in the Decathlon and was named the University of South Carolina's track athlete of the decade for the 1980s.
+In 2011, the Lady Green Wave won the state track and field meet.
+In 1985, one student achieved All-American status, a World ranking in the Decathlon, and was named the University of South Carolina's track athlete of the decade for the 1980s.
+In 2016, the Lady Green Wave etched their name in the history books as the girls 400m hurdle state record was broken by Imagine Patterson who went on to win four consecutive state titles in the 400m hurdles from 2015 to 2018, two consecutive 100m hurdle state championships in the 2017 and 2018 seasons, and two consecutive USATF Junior Olympic National Championships in the 400m hurdles in 2016 and 2017.

 Soccer

 In 1996, the girls' team won the state 4A State Championships.

 Marching band

 The Summerville Marching Band (SHSCPE) is a six-time South Carolina state champion, winning most recently in 2014.